Seniors and Disabled Individuals

 c.
 Residency in the property as the primary residence for one year before seeking exemption, except for qualifying disabled veterans.

-g.
-All taxes, fees, and charges owed to Kent County must be paid in full by the application deadline.
+e.
+All taxes, fees, and charges owed to Kent County must be paid in full by the application deadline of April 30th.

 In order to maintain our records and review income limits required for the exemptions, applicants must re-apply each year.
 For the Senior School property Tax Credit, once qualified for the program, applicants do not need to re-apply each year.
 However, if you move, please contact your county property tax office for instructions on how to ensure applicants continue to receive the credit at the new residence.